matganine/testPT/README.md

 Ravis library is extended to create our customized tree representation and layout.
 Automatic organization algorithms are implemented to balance nodes around trees and reorganize them in order to have simple and appealing layouts.
-We also use the flash-tree-shape-visualization-assets-box project to shape our nodes.
+We also use the tree-shape-visualization-assets-box project to shape our nodes.
 This allows us to give a unique representation for each type of node; trees, aliases, teams, pages, notes, photos and documents have all their own mask and decoration.

 #### Animations
-In the Tree Shape Visualization, nodes manipulation is a core feature, and animations are necessary to enhance the user experience.
+In the Tree Shape Visualization, nodes manipulation is a key feature, and animations are necessary to enhance the user experience.
 Animations have been implemented for many manipulations among them:
 * adding a new node